 The list of wonders you can experience in Iceland goes on.
 You can descend into the colorful heart of a volcano at Þríhnúkagígur, or take a tranquil walk on the Diamond Beach among the glittering icebergs.
 Compare where you had more “wow” moments.
 We guarantee that you’ll lose count very soon!

-What's your favorite getaway destination?
+What's your favorite destination to kick back and unwind?
 Share it in comments!